Subject Leader: Miss E. Whitney

-In September our children celebrate the Harvest Festival by bringing in food to distribute to local people and food banks.
+In October our children celebrate the Harvest Festival by bringing in food to distribute to local people and food banks.
 The church is always beautifully decorated and we welcome the families to join us to celebrate the harvest.
-Our Faith in Action group write bidding prayers which are read in the mass and they distribute Harvest poems to the parishoners at the end of the mass.
+Our children have collected food throughout the month of October and this will be distributed to local food banks.